 When I look back a few years, before the rise of sites like Amazon and eBay, when all the shopping was done at a physical marketplace and we were restricted to the variety of products that the shopkeeper provided us.
 The first thing that comes to my mind is, ‘Thank you Internet‘.
-Yes, obviously internet made lives a lot easier, and it’s all thanks to this service that we were able to cover another milestone, eCommerce.
+Yes, obviously internet made lives a lot easier, and it’s all thanks to this service that we were able to cover another milestone, of Build eCommerce on salesforce.
 Coming to that, when I move forward towards future, what I see is, most of the buying and selling will simply happen through eCommerce, and physical purchase will slowly diminish.

 There is another big player in this entire game of buying and selling, Salesforce.
 Although Salesforce is not a platform for exchange of goods, or an eCommerce when I come to that.
 Yet most of the major players would find themselves in a tough spot for providing support without the help of a CRM, and that’s where Salesforce stands.
 Even small businesses these days are dependent on Salesforce.
 This brings me to the main point of this blog, is it possible to merge these two different platforms?
 As I don’t like taking no for an answer, so allow me to introduce you to a concept that you might have never heard about, but after reading this you won’t be able to get it out of your mind.
 I am here to talk about building eCommerce on Salesforce.